swch/strivve-docs-nextjs/src/pages/resources/password-managers/index.md

 3. User searches for and selects the applicable merchant site.
 Once selected, the credential fields are auto filled, and the linking process can begin.
 ![Password Manager](/images/ios_icloud_3.png )

-### Andriod Mobile Device using Google Password Manager
+### Android Mobile Device using Google Password Manager

 1. User is prompted for merchant site credentials and selects password using Google Password Manager.
 ![Password Manager](/images/android_google_1.png )